vixns/dispatch/README.md

 ```

 ## Examples
-To send an email using dispatch, simply send a JSON formatted POST request to the `/send` endpoint.
+To send an email/slack notification using dispatch, simply send a JSON formatted POST request to the `/send` endpoint.
 The format is as follows:
 ```json
 {
     "auth-token": "",